symfony/symfony-docs/frontend/encore/dev-server.rst

         })

-Beware that this is not a recommended security practice in general, but here it's required to solve the CORS issue.
+Beware that this is not a recommended security practice in general, but here it is required to solve the CORS issue.

 Hot Module Replacement HMR
 --------------------------

 Hot module replacement is a superpower of the ``dev-server`` where styles and (in some cases) JavaScript can automatically update without needing to reload your page.
-HMR works automatically with CSS (as long as you're using the ``dev-server`` and Encore 1.0 or higher) but only works with some JavaScript (like :doc:`Vue.js </frontend/encore/vuejs>`).
+HMR works automatically with CSS (as long as you are using the ``dev-server`` and Encore 1.0 or higher) but only works with some JavaScript (like :doc:`Vue.js </frontend/encore/vuejs>`).